Florida DUI Laws: How These 6 Critical Laws Impact You

 DUI Manslaughter is the most severe type of charge that a driver may face stemming from a DUI-related accident.
 A DUI Manslaughter conviction, as well as a vehicular homicide charge, can lead to 15-30 years in prison and fines up to $10,000.

-Every DUI comes with a driver license revocation period.
+For those who are looking for ways on how to get a hardship license in Florida, here’s the thing.
+Every DUI comes with a driver’s license revocation period.
 A first conviction carried a minimum 180-day suspension, a second carries a 5-year suspension, and a third carried a 10-year minimum suspension.
 Offenses after a 3rd time result in permanent driving privilege revocation.
 Some drivers found guilty of a DUI may be eligible for a hardship reinstatement after a specified waiting period.

-If you get behind the wheel of an automobile after having a few drinks, the risk of being stopped by a LEO for suspicion of a DUI is amplified significantly.
+So what happens when you get a DUI?
+If you get behind the wheel of an automobile after having a few drinks, the risk of being stopped by an LEO for suspicion of a DUI is amplified significantly.

 Officers are watching vehicles on the roadways for the slightest deviation from normal operation and will execute a stop if they witness driving behavior such as extremely slow driving, drifting between lane markers, nearly hitting other vehicles or objects, or making an illegal turn.